Improving Your FICO Score for Home buyers

 You might think that the home buying process starts with getting pre-approved by a lender or with choosing a real estate agent.
 In reality, the home buying process begins and ends with your finances.
 Putting back your money for a down payment is great, but if you don't have an acceptable credit score to back it up, you could end up renting longer than you expected in Chicago until your FICO score is acceptable.

-The Fair Isaac Company bases your FICO score on the summary of your total credit history.
+The Fair Isaac Company calculates your FICO score on the summary of your total credit history.
 Most people usually have a score of 650, but scores are tiered from 300 to 850.
 Even though more people these days are experiencing job loss and delinquent credit cards, FICO scores aren't necessarily adjusted "on a curve."
-A low score is a low score and that often means you can't get credit.
-Some of the pieces in deciding your FICO score are:
+A low score is a low score and that often means you can't get a decent interest rate.
+Some of the pieces in determining your FICO score are:

 - Types of Credit — Do you have a healthy mix of credit cards and loans?